See a Scam? Report it - Research it, Report it, Share it at Scamalot

 Scamdex sorts it's huge archive of Email Scams and

-Since 2004, Scamdex has been collecting and classifying and publishing all the Scam Emails we have received.
+Since 2004, our sister site, Scamdex has been collecting and classifying and publishing all the Scam Emails we have received.
 That's around One Hundred Thousand Emails!

 Take a look and see the kind of tricks these scumbag people use to part you from your money.